Juventus apologise after racist tweet appeared on their women's team Twitter feed

 Juventus have apologised after a tweet containing a racist gesture appeared on the official Twitter feed of their women's team.

-The tweet, which included an image of a player performing an offensive gesture, received thousands of replies in the 20 minutes it appeared on the social media platform before it was deleted.
+The tweet, which included an image of defender Cecilia Salvai performing an offensive gesture, received thousands of replies in the 20 minutes it appeared on the social media platform before it was deleted.

 A few moments after it was deleted, Juventus posted a statement on Twitter: "We sincerely apologise that our tweet, which was not meant to cause controversy or have any racial undertones, may have offended anyone.